angoravdw/ranker/README.md

 ## Via Docker
 ### Prerequisites
 To run the docker container you will need to install Docker first.
-Follow installs steps, for your particular OS, here: https://docs.docker.com/engine/installation/
+Follow install steps, for your particular OS, here: https://docs.docker.com/engine/installation/

 ### Setup